ErikKassubek/Deadlock-Go/README.md

 # Implementation of UNDEAD for go
+<span style="color:red">This work is still under development and does not work yet.</span>

 Based on J. Zhou, S. Silvestro, H. Liu, Y. Cai und T. Liu, „UNDEAD: Detecting and preventing deadlocks in production software,“ in 2017 32nd IEEE/ACM International Conference on Automated Software Engineering (ASE), Los Alamitos, CA, USA: IEEE Computer Society,